 Hon.
 Kangogo Bowen (Marakwet East, UDA): Hon.
 Speaker, the Ministry has given me a progress Report though we had asked the Cabinet Secretary to appear before us this morning so that we could invite the Hon.
-Member but to appear before the Committee but because of your ruling that we should cancel all Committee meetings because of what we had in the in the morning, he was not able to come.
+Member but because of your ruling that we should cancel all Committee meetings because of what we had in the morning, he was not able to come.

 He gave me the following: The Ministry is in the process of putting short-term measures to mitigate the floods across the country and they also have long-term measures.
 The extent of the damages of the current rains is on water storage facilities.
 The Ministry is on high alert and is currently assessing the status of water storage facilities, that is, dams and pans.
 To this end, no major storage facility has been noted or damaged.
 However, most of the dams across the country are spilling and hence are posing a risk of flooding downstream.
 As of May 2024, all the Seven Folks dams comprising Masinga, Kamburu, Gitaru, Kindaruma and Kiambere were spilling.
-Further, the water supply intakes in Tana basins in Thika, Garissa, Athi Basin, Kiama, Kimakia, Mwangu and Kairi and in Victoria South catchment areas like the Dunga, Oyani are submerged.
-The water supply services areas affecting an estimated 400,000 people.
+Further, the water supply intakes in Tana basins in Thika, Garissa, Athi Basin, Kiama, Kimakia, Mwangu and Kairi and in Victoria South catchment areas like the Dunga and Oyani are submerged.
+The water supply services have affected an estimated 400,000 people.
 In most cases, utilities such as the basins have adopted water rationing to manage the supply and demand.
 It is also noted that the following facilities have been affected:

-- 1. Ololung'a Dam
+- 1. Ololung'a Dam;

-- 2. Narok Sewer Manholes
+- 2. Narok Sewer Manholes;

-- 3. Nairobi
+- 3. Nairobi;

-- 4. Mara River
+- 4. Mara River;

-- 5. Garissa Sewer
+- 5. Garissa Sewer;

-- 6. Machakos
+- 6. Machakos;

-- 7. Mavoko
+- 7. Mavoko; and

-- 8. Thika
+- 8. Thika.

 The Ministry has given short-term solutions to address the current impact on the storage facilities.
 As earlier stated, the storage facilities have not been damaged but there is a lot of spilling which has caused floods downstream.
-Understanding the consequences of spilling, the Ministry has installed a real-time monitoring stations at strategic locations on the rivers to provide the status of water levels every day.
+Understanding the consequences of spilling, the Ministry has installed real-time monitoring stations at strategic locations on the rivers to provide the status of water levels every day.
 This data is used to provide periodic advisories to alert downstream communities to remain vigilant for their safety.
-The real-time water level monitoring stations have been installed in the following areas.
+The real-time water level monitoring stations have been installed in the following areas: